Deborah Cantwell, Indiana Woman, Arrested For Allegedly Leaving Racist Note On Neighbor’s Door

-Deborah Cantwell, an Indiana woman who allegedly left a racist note on her neighbors’ door, is behind bars and facing misdemeanor hate crime charges, The Kokomo Tribune is reporting.
+Deborah Cantwell, an Indiana woman who allegedly left a racist note on her neighbor’s door, is behind bars and facing misdemeanor hate crime charges, The Kokomo Tribune is reporting.

-Earlier this month, an African American man who asked not to be identified said that he and his family, which includes their bi-racial son, decided to move into a home in the Indiana town of Greenwood, in suburban Indianapolis.
+Earlier this month, an African American man — who asked not to be identified — said that he and his family, which includes their bi-racial son, decided to move into a home in the Indiana town of Greenwood.
 Though they hadn’t moved in yet, in the early-morning hours of October 13, the man decided to stop by the house on the way home from work to check it out.
 What he saw shocked him to his core.

 The house had been toilet-papered, and a racist note was attached to the door.